dortania/OpenCore-Install-Guide/extras/msr-lock.md

 Last editied: January 13, 2020

+Do note that this is only recommended for users who have already installed macOS, for users who are ibnstalling for the first time enable `AppleCpuPmCfgLock` and `AppleXcpmCfgLock` under `Kernel -> Quirks`

 ## Disabling CFG Lock

 So you've installed macOS but you're using those pesky `CFG-Lock` patches that we want to get rid of, well to do this is fairly simple.
 You'll need the following: